-The 2019 conference will be held July 8–9, just prior to the workshop in Demography, Economics, Psychology, and Epidemiology of Aging.
+The conference is held just prior to the workshop in Demography, Economics, Psychology, and Epidemiology of Aging.
 Participants attending RSI are encouraged to attend both sessions.
 The Mini-Medical School will pay travel and living expenses for as many of the invited attendees as funds allow.
 This program affords a unique opportunity to learn about the practice of medicine in an informal setting with other social science researchers.

 The RSI is on hiatus in 2024.
 We look forward to welcoming back participants in 2025.